 At the beginning of every school year during faculty week the college provides in-service training to all staff in legal compliance with Child protection legislation and other matters contained within the policy.
 Student Protection Officers are introduced to the whole staff at each in-service training and staff are presented with a number of scenarios to test their knowledge regarding the reporting of harm.
 All staff new to the College are provided in-service training in legal compliance with Child protection legislation as part of their induction.
-During the year all staff must demonstrate their knowledge and understanding of Child Protection by completing mandatory online testing via SALT (Self administered Legal Training).
-Mid year the College has Suzanne Brooks [Education Law Specialist Barrister, Suzanne Brooks.
-B.A.(UQ), M.ED.(NOTRE DAME USA), LLB HONS.(UQ).] visits the school to provide face-to-face training for all staff.
-This annual visit usually follows the July review of the Child Protection policy.
-Student Protection Contacts are provided in-service training from the Principal during senior leadership meetings at the beginning of each year and also again mid-year.
+During the year all staff must demonstrate their knowledge and understanding of Child Protection by completing mandatory online testing via SALT (Self administered Legal Training) and attend the online Child Protection webinar during mid-year faculty week provided by In Safe Hands Educators in Safety Pty Ltd. Student Protection Contacts are provided in-service training from the Principal during senior leadership meetings at the beginning of each year and also again mid-year.